What you need to know

 What is the Government proposing?

-The proposed legislation will create new offences and strengthen existing offences and penalties with the aim to deter participation in anti-social road use activities.
+The Antisocial Road Use Legislation Amendment Bill (the ‘Bill’) will create new offences and strengthen existing offences and penalties with the aim to deter participation in anti-social road use activities.
 The legislation will provide the Police greater tools to respond to and manage anti-social road use events.

 Key changes progressing in the Bill will:

-Officials will analyse submissions and make suggestions to the Committee about changes to the Bill.
-The Committee will review this and suggest changes to the Government that they think are needed for the proposals to work as intended.
+Officials have analysed submissions and made suggestions to the Committee about changes to the Bill.
+The Committee has reviewed these and suggested changes to the Government that they think are needed for the proposals to work as intended.

-The Select Committee process is due to be completed before the end of 2025.
-The Government intends the Bill to be enacted in the first half of next year, and for changes to take effect in the second half of 2026.
-However, when the Bill becomes law will ultimately depend on the next stages of the legislative process
+The Government intends the Bill to be enacted in early 2026, and for changes to take effect in the second half of the year.